tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 mins)

-Welcome students to the class and explain that they will be reviewing and practicing technical interview guidelines in a mock peer review setting.
+In this activity, instructors welcome students to the class and explain that they will be reviewing and practicing technical interview guidelines in a mock peer review setting.

 **File:** [slideshow-placeholder]()